BiocPy/GenomicRanges/docs/tutorial.md

 # Overlap based methods

-- findOverlaps: find overlaps between two GenomicRanges object
+- find_overlaps: find overlaps between two GenomicRanges object
-- countOverlaps: count overlaps between two GenomicRanges object
+- count_overlaps: count overlaps between two GenomicRanges object
-- subsetByOverlaps: subset a GenomicRanges object if it overlaps with the ranges in the query
+- subset_by_overlaps: subset a GenomicRanges object if it overlaps with the ranges in the query

 ```python
 df_subject = pd.DataFrame(